-- 88. Plaintiff Tanner Smith stands in the shoes of thousands of victims of GCE's fraud scheme.
-He would not have enrolled in a doctoral-degree program at Grand Canyon University if GCE and a counselor acting at GCE's direction had disclosed to him in 2018 that the estimated tuition cost that GCE represented to him significantly understated the true cost to complete the program. - 89.
-In May 2018, Plaintiff Smith requested information from Grand Canyon University regarding its doctoral program in General Psychology with an emphasis in Industrial and Organizational Psychology. - 90.
-In response, Plaintiff Smith was contacted by LH11 from Grand Canyon University, who proceeded to communicate with Plaintiff Smith over telephone and electronic mail to persuade him to enroll in this doctoral program. - 91.
-On May 18, 2018, LH sent an e-mail to Plaintiff Smith with the subject line: "Grand Canyon University-Your Proposed Graduation Timeline."
+90. Plaintiff Tanner Smith stands in the shoes of thousands of victims of GCE's fraud scheme.
+He would not have enrolled in a doctoral-degree program at Grand Canyon University if GCE and a "counselor" acting at GCE's direction had disclosed to him in 2018 that the estimated tuition cost that GCE represented to him significantly understated the true cost to complete the program.

+91. In May 2018, Plaintiff Smith requested information from Grand Canyon University regarding its doctoral program in General Psychology with an emphasis in Industrial and Organizational Psychology.

+92. In response, Plaintiff Smith was contacted by LH13 from Grand Canyon University, who proceeded to communicate with Plaintiff Smith over telephone and electronic mail to persuade him to enroll in this doctoral program.

+93. On May 18, 2018, LH sent an e-mail to Plaintiff Smith with the subject line: "Grand Canyon University-Your Proposed Graduation Timeline."
 This email attached a "Proposed Graduation Timeline," described as a "personalized proposed schedule based on the degree program [Plaintiff Smith] selected."
-According to this email, the Proposed Graduation Timeline "outlines each course you will need to complete." (emphasis added). - 92.
-According to this Proposed Graduation Timeline, if Plaintiff Smith were to begin his doctoral program in July 2018, his "Expected Graduation Date" would be May 26, 2021.
-In other words, Plaintiff Smith was told that he could expect to graduate with his doctoral degree within three years of beginning his doctoral studies at Grand Canyon University. - 93.
-This Proposed Graduation Timeline also stated that Plaintiff Smith could expect to the Higher Education Act.
+According to this email, the Proposed Graduation Timeline "outlines each course you will need to complete." (emphasis added).

+94. According to this Proposed Graduation Timeline, if Plaintiff Smith were to begin his doctoral program in July 2018, his "Expected Graduation Date" would be May 26, 2021.
+In

+12 GCE's control over the GCU Enterprise is also underscored by how GCE responded to ED's 2019 decision refusing to recognize the GCU Enterprise as a nonprofit institution for purposes of Title IV of the Higher Education Act.
 To assuage ED, GCE had the GCU Enterprise offer to amend the Master Services Agreement to make the terms more favorable to the GCU Enterprise.
 GCE, however, made the GCU Enterprise condition the "adoption of the [amended Master Services Agreement] contingent on," inter alia, ED's "approval of GCU's nonprofit status."
 See Grand Canyon Univ. v.
-Cardona, 2022 WL 18456049 (D. Ariz.
-Dec.
+Cardona, 2022 WL 18456049 (D. Ariz, Dec.
 1, 2022).

-In the interest of privacy, Plaintiffs refers to the sales representatives that GCE assigned to them-MA, LH, KV, and TL-by their initials.
+other words, Plaintiff Smith was told that he could expect to graduate with his doctoral degree within three years of beginning his doctoral studies at Grand Canyon University.

-graduate with his doctoral degree after completing 60 credit hours.
+95. This Proposed Graduation Timeline also stated that Plaintiff Smith could expect to graduate with his doctoral degree after completing 60 credit hours.
 It did not disclose that he would need to take and pay for continuation courses to complete the doctoral program.

-- 94. According to ED's investigation, GCE provided similar graduation timelines to other prospective students and used those timelines to lure students to enroll in doctoral degree programs at Grand Canyon University. - 95.
-Plaintiff Smith also received a "Proposed Cost" document from LH.
-This document gave him a "personalized college cost estimation" for the Ph.D. program in General Psychology with an emphasis in Industrial and Organizational Psychology at Grand Canyon University. - 96.
-The "Proposed Cost" document informed Plaintiff Smith that he could expect to pay \$39,000.00 in "Estimated Tuition" to complete his doctoral degree:
+96. According to ED's investigation, GCE provided similar graduation timelines to other prospective students and used those timelines to lure students to enroll in doctoral degree programs at Grand Canyon University.

+97. Plaintiff Smith also received a "Proposed Cost" document from LH.
+This document gave him a "personalized college cost estimation" for the Ph.D. program in General Psychology with an emphasis in Industrial and Organizational Psychology at Grand Canyon University.

+98. The "Proposed Cost" document informed Plaintiff Smith that he could expect to pay \$39,000.00 in "Estimated Tuition" to complete his doctoral degree: